School of Medicine

 Current Research and Scholarly Interests My clinical research includes studies on risk factor modification in atherosclerosis and coronary artery disease; clinical trials involving medical therapies for peripheral arterial insufficiency; coronary angiogenesis; therapy of lymphedema; atherand photodynamic therapy in atherosclerosis.

 Assistant Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center

-Bio Fatima Rodriguez, MD, MPH is a preventive and general cardiologist in the Division of Cardiovascular Medicine at Stanford.
-Dr. Rodriguez received her medical training from Harvard Medical School.
+Bio Fatima Rodriguez, MD, MPH is an Assistant Professor in Cardiovascular Medicine and (by courtesy) the Stanford Prevention Research Center.
+She received her MD and MPH from Harvard and completed her cardiovascular fellowship at Stanford.
+She has expertise in cardiovascular prevention and promoting health equity in cardiovascular care and research.
 She completed her residency at Brigham and Women's Hospital and a fellowship in Cardiovascular Medicine at Stanford University.
 She specializes in common cardiac conditions such as coronary artery disease, valvular heart disease, lipid disorders, and cardiovascular risk assessment in high-risk populations.